Installation

 - PHP version: 5.6 or higher (recommended: 7.4+)

-You can install Frontend Reset Password using any of these three methods:
+You can install Frontend Reset Password using any of these methods:

 Method 1: WordPress plugin repository (recommended)